 Building Net Worth in Utah

-Net worth is the single most comprehensive measure of financial health — it captures everything you own (assets) minus everything you owe (liabilities).
-In Utah, with a cost of living index of 107 and a median home price of $510K, housing is typically the dominant asset for middle-income households.
+Net worth is the single most comprehensive measure of financial health โ it captures everything you own (assets) minus everything you owe (liabilities).
+In Utah, with a cost of living index of 99.5 and a median home price of $575K, housing is typically the dominant asset for middle-income households.

-The price-to-income ratio in Utah is 6.5× — meaning the median home costs 6.5 years of the median household's gross income.
-This is a high ratio suggesting significant home-equity-driven wealth concentration among existing homeowners, but barriers to entry for first-time buyers.
+The price-to-income ratio in Utah is 5.9ร โ meaning the median home costs 5.9 years of the median household's gross income.
+This is a manageable ratio suggesting homeownership is accessible for median-income households with disciplined saving.

 Net Worth Targets by Age in Utah